qgis/QGIS-Documentation/docs/training_manual/map_composer/dynamic_layout.rst

    Insert a grid by clicking the |symbologyAdd| button.
    Click on :guilabel:`Modify grid ...` and set the :guilabel:`Interval` for :guilabel:`X`, :guilabel:`Y` and
-   :guilabel:`Offset` according to the map scale you chose in the QGIS main canvas.
+   :guilabel:`Offset` according to the map scale you chose (for example, at a 1:100 000 meters scale, an X and Y interval of 1cm represents 1km in the real world) in the QGIS main canvas.
    The :guilabel:`Grid type` :guilabel:`Cross` is very well suited for our purposes.